Tottenham and England greats pay tribute to ‘best goalscorer ever’ Jimmy Greaves

 Current England captain and Spurs centre-forward Harry Kane tweeted: “RIP Jimmy Greaves.
 A true legend and one of the great goalscorers.
 Thoughts are with his family and friends.”

-Two more prolific ex-England strikers, Gary Lineker and Alan Shearer, also recalled and admired Greaves’ exploits.
+Three more prolific ex-England strikers – Gary Lineker, Alan Shearer, and Wayne Rooney – also paid their own tributes.

 Lineker, a former Spurs marksman, tweeted: “Terribly sad news that Jimmy Greaves has died.
 Quite possibly the greatest striker this country has ever produced.
 A truly magnificent footballer who was at home both in the box and on the box.
 A charismatic, knowledgeable, witty and warm man.
 A giant of the sport. #ripGreavsie”